How-To Creole

 Cr: Moun ki dènye a kite.

-En: The person who is last quits.
+En: The person who is last leaves.

 How to Use Ki as a Relative Pronoun

-"Ki" can mean "who" and "that"
+"Ki" can mean "who," "that," and "which"

 Consider These Examples

-Cr: Gason an ki te la.
+Cr: Gason an ki te la a.

-En: The man who was here.
+En: The man who was there.

-Cr: Bwat ki sou tab la.
+Cr: Bwat la ki sou tab la a.

 En: The box that is on the table.